eveld/git-fundamentals/instructions/06_merge_conflicts/understanding_conflicts.md

 ## Avoiding Conflicts

-While you can't always avoid conflicts, you can minimize them:
-1. Merge or rebase frequently to keep branches in sync
-2. Communicate with team members about what you're working on
-3. Keep commits focused and small
-4. Use feature flags instead of long-lived branches

-## Key Points

-- Conflicts happen when branches modify the same code differently
-- Git marks conflicts with special markers: `<<<<<<<`, `=======`, `>>>>>>>`
-- Three-way merges create a merge commit with two parents
-- Conflicts are normal and not something to fear
-- `git status` shows which files have conflicts
-- You must manually resolve conflicts before completing the merge
+While you can't always avoid conflicts, you can minimize them through good practices.
+Merge or rebase frequently to keep branches in sync - the longer branches diverge, the more likely conflicts become.
+Communicate with team members about what you're working on so you don't both modify the same files simultaneously.
+Keep commits focused and small so conflicts, when they do occur, are easier to understand and resolve.
+Consider using feature flags instead of long-lived branches, allowing you to merge incomplete features into main without exposing them to users.